 Wildlife professionals are the nation’s premiere experts on the resources required to ensure effective conservation and management of native species.
 This real-world knowledge and experience is an extremely effective tool to engage with elected officials and agency administrators and advance the needs of the profession and science-based wildlife conservation.
-The Wildlife Society’s Action Center gives wildlifers a simple tool to directly engage their elected representatives in the U.S. Congress and federal agency administrators on wildlife policy issues important to them.
+The Wildlife Society’s Action Center provides wildlifers with up-to-date resources and information on U.S. wildlife policy issues in order to inform their engagement.

-Check out the list below for active campaigns, and learn more about TWS’ policy program by visiting wildlife.org/policy.
+Check out the list below for an overview of current policy priorities.
+You can learn more about TWS’ policy program by visiting wildlife.org/policy.
 More information about how wildlifers can engaged in wildlife policy is available in TWS’ Policy Toolkit.

 Each year, the U.S. federal appropriations process determines funding allocations for federal agencies that manage wildlife resources and administer grant programs for wildlife conservation.
 Funding provided through the congressional appropriations process enables wildlife professionals to provide on-the-ground support for wildlife populations and their habitat.
 TWS members should engage with their Representatives and Senators to communicate the importance of funding different wildlife conservation programs that impact their professional lives.

 The Recovering America’s Wildlife Act is a once-in-a-generation opportunity to invest in the conservation of America’s most at-risk species.
 This bill would establish nearly 1.4 billion in dedicated funding annually for state and tribal wildlife agencies to implement proactive and voluntary conservation measures to address America’s wildlife crisis.
 TWS members can learn more about the bill and reach out directly to their members of Congress with information on how this legislation would impact their state.